tetsuo13/home-assistant-config/README.md

 During the day, the bathroom lights turn on when motion is detected.
 Overnight, the lights only turn on at a low brightness.
 The lights will turn back off after a few minutes of no motion.
 If the fan is on, it'll turn off after a few minutes after the lights are turned off of no motion.

-### Camera Detection
+### Motion Detection with Cameras

 Home Assistant doesn't send a notification when the front door senses motion.
 Instead, when motion is detected by the camera, it sends a notification to the Amcrest Smart Home app which in turns sends a notification to the phone.
 The icon shown on the automations tab of the dashboard controls whether or not the camera should notify the Amcrest app.
+While that behavior is also controlled from within the Amcrest Smart Home app, the aim is to provide as much control as possible from within Home Assistant.

+Motion detection notification is handled by taking a camera snapshot and sending a notification to the Companion App with a URL to the snapshot that's accessible from the Internet.
+The snapshots are created under the `www/images/snapshots` directory so that viewing them doesn't require authentication.

+Camera snapshots are made available for review in the Media section of Home Assistant.
+This was done because notifications sent to the Companion App are euphemoral: you view them at the moment of notification, swipe it away, and have no ability to view it again unless going to the NVR.
+On the other hand the vast majority of these snapshots are useless because the motion detected was a falling leaf, for example, so it will never be looked at again.
+While the images from the Media browser can be manually deleted there's a scheduled shell script that will delete older images automatically.

 ## [Smoke Alarm Automations](automation/smoke_alarms.yaml)